-This release is effective only for the specified records or types of records on hand as of the date you sign below UNLESS you specifically authorize further release of the specified records or types of records as follows.
+This release is effective only for the specified records or types of records (including electronic) on hand as of the date you sign below UNLESS you specifically authorize further release of the specified records or types of records as follows.
 (Check and initial ONE of the following.)

 I authorize on-going release of the specified records or types of records to the entity/individual specified until student reaches age of 18 unless earlier revoked in writing.
 (Initials ______)